 There is a section cordoned off from the inner marketplace, with authentic huts from various states of the country on display.
 We especially liked the Jammu and Kashmir one, which is more of a small fortress than a hut.

-The museum is frequented by sketch artists when the weather is pleasant, and you can comfortably sit under the shade and watch them at work; there aren’t many places as peaceful as this one, especially amidst the chaos of Delhi.
+#LBBTip: The museum is frequented by sketch artists when the weather is pleasant, and you can comfortably sit under the shade and watch them at work.
+There aren’t many places as peaceful as this one, especially amidst the chaos of Delhi.